Maury Wills: Back to the Dodgers

 On June 11, 1969, the Expos traded Wills to the Dodgers along with Manny Mota for Ron Fairly and Paul Popovich.
-In 104 games, he hit safely 129 times while stealing 25 bases for a .297 batting average.
-He was 11th in MVP voting that year.
-In the following year, he played in 132 games while having 141 hits, 28 stolen bases, and a .270 batting average.
-For 1971, he played in 149 games while having 169 hits, 15 stolen bases, and a .281 batting average, although he finished 6th in MVP voting.
+In 104 games with Los Angeles, he batted .297 with four home runs and 39 RBI while stealing 25 bases.
+After the season, Wills finished 11th in NL MVP voting.
+In the following year, he played in 132 games while having 141 hits, 34 RBI 28 stolen bases, and a .270 batting average.
+For 1971, he played in 149 games while having 169 hits, three home runs, 44 RBI, 15 stolen bases, and a .281 batting average, resulting in a sixth-place finish in NL MVP voting.
 However, Wills failed to work out during the 1972 Major League Baseball strike, and once the season finally started, he struggled with his reflexes and timing.
 After a game against the Expos in which he struggled against Carl Morton, Wills went back to the bench, nodded at manager Walter Alston, and remarked, "He's certainly justified if he takes me out."
 Alston did indeed replace Wills in the lineup with Bill Russell on April 29, and Wills spent the rest of the season as a reserve player while Russell went on to hold the position for the next several years.

-Wills played 71 games in 1972, recording 17 hits and one stolen base and a .129 batting average.
+Wills played 71 games in 1972, recording 17 hits, 4 RBI and one stolen base and a .129 batting average.
 In his final MLB appearance on October 4, 1972, he served as a pinch runner for Ron Cey in the top of the ninth inning, scoring a run on a home run by Steve Yeager while also playing the bottom of the ninth inning at third base.
 On October 24, 1972, he was released by the Dodgers.